-Natural changes in body temperature are referred to as thermoregulation, says sleep expert Dr. Michael Breus.
+Natural changes in body temperature are referred to as thermoregulation, according to sleep expert Dr. Michael Breus.
 He points out that thermoregulation is part of the circadian rhythm, the 24-hour sleep cycle that keeps us awake during the day and resting when the sun goes down.

-But, Breus says that better sleep can be achieved even when faced with hormone disturbances or sleep disorders.
-In fact, making a few changes to your environment and routine can help reset your internal thermostat to the perfect sleeping temperature.
+But, according to Breus, better sleep can be achieved even when faced with hormone disturbances or sleep disorders.
+In fact, making a few changes to your environment and routine can help reset your internal thermostat to an ideal sleeping temperature.

-Now that you understand how the body responds to temperature, you can work towards creating the optimal environment for a good night’s sleep.
-If you’re constantly hitting snooze when the alarm goes off, it might be time to consider how you can adjust your bedroom surroundings and create the ideal sleep environment for better rest.
+Now that you understand how the body responds to temperature, you can work toward creating the optimal environment for a good night’s sleep.
+If you’re constantly hitting snooze when the alarm goes off, it might be time to consider how you can adjust your bedroom surroundings to achieve the rest your body needs.

 Adjusting for Climate